gandlafbtc/proxnut/readme.md

 - **Ecash Wallet Integration**: Seamlessly top up and spend tokens.
 - **Resource Protection**: Protect and monetize your web resources with ease.
+- **Privacy by default**: No accounts and no tracking.
+Leveraging ecash privacy.
 - **Open-Source**: Join our community and contribute to the project.

 ## 🛠 Installation